emmy0la/Employee-Management-System-SQL-Project/README.md

 a.AttendanceDate,
 a.Status
 FROM Attendance a
-JOIN Employees e ON a.EmployeeID = e.EmployeeID
+JOIN Employees e
+ON a.EmployeeID = e.EmployeeID
 WHERE a.AttendanceDate BETWEEN '2026-01-01' AND '2026-01-31'
 AND a.Status = 'Present';

-Top 5 Highest Paid Employees
+Retrieve the top 5 highest paid employees

 SELECT
 e.EmployeeID,